3 arrested after dozens ransack a Nordstrom store near San Francisco, police say – KION546

 Authorities are questioning those who were arrested to determine the identities of the other suspects, Hibbs said.

-The manager of a nearby restaurant told CNN affiliate KPIX that the looters were wearing masks and carried what appeared to be crowbars.
+The manager of a nearby restaurant told CNN affiliate KPIX that the suspects were wearing masks and carried what appeared to be crowbars.

 “There was a mob of people,” Brett Barrett said.
 “The police were flying in.
 It was like a scene out of a movie.
 It was insane. … It was a scary scene for a moment.”